Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “Yeah.
 Later.”

-With nothing better to do, Kevin returned to his car and spent nearly an hour sending messages and reading updates before his rolled-down window finally admitted a noise he’d been listening for the whole time---the crunch of tyres on gravel.
+With nothing better to do, Kevin returned to his car and spent nearly an hour sending messages and reading updates before his rolled-down window finally admitted a noise he’d been listening for the whole time - the crunch of tyres on gravel.

 Allison was driving.
 Julian was out of the truck before she’d even parked, and jogged to a defeated halt in the middle of the front yard, where he stood with his hands on his head and drank in the destruction, gripping his hair in his clenched fingers.